Ryan Merkley (ice hockey)

-Ryan Merkley (born August 14, 2000) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for Avangard Omsk of the Kontinental Hockey League (KHL).
-Merkley was drafted in the first round, 21st overall, by the San Jose Sharks in the 2018 NHL Entry Draft.
+Ryan Merkley (born August 14, 2000) is a Canadian professional ice hockey defenceman who plays for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
+Merkley was drafted in the first round, 21st overall, by the San Jose Sharks in the 2018 NHL entry draft.

 Playing career

 Minor Hockey

-Merkley played His U16 year with the Toronto Jr Canadians of the GTHL.
-He was also called up and played 2 games with the Jr Canadians of the OJHL.
+Merkley played his U16 year with the Toronto Jr. Canadiens of the Greater Toronto Hockey League (GTHL).
+He was also called up and played 2 games with the Jr. Canadiens of the Ontario Junior Hockey League (OJHL).